Did you end that sentence in a preposition? For shame!

 A line edit is the step where your writing gets a lot of red ink.
 It is a line-by-line edit of the manuscript that seeks to improve the writing itself instead of merely to catch grammatical errors and typos.
 These issues are addressed in a line edit: sentence clarity, redundancies, word choice, maintenance of tone and voice, consistency of style, proper citation of sources, inaccuracies, and quotations that may require permission from the copyright holder.
 Grammatical and punctuation issues will also be noted.
 In fiction manuscripts, inconsistencies in point of view and tense are also marked.
 I do two passes for a line edit.

-If the manuscript has had little or no prior editing and needs a heavier edit, the rate will be $10 per 1,000 words.
-For a 75,000-word novel, that would be $750.
-I charge a flat fee of $15 for pieces 1–3 pages in length.
+If the manuscript has had little or no prior editing and needs a heavier edit, the rate will be $0.013-0.015 per word, depending on how much work it needs.

 Line and Learner